tsunami643/blog/_posts/2018-06-30-ti8-team-guide.md

 **Notable tournament placings** A whole bunch of 2<sup>nd</sup> place finishes

-**How did they qualify?** The frontrunning Chinese team for a VG has been giving middle-of-the-pack results throughout the course of the year
+**How did they qualify?** Middle of the pack results during the season translating into a middle of the pack DPC ranking finish.

-**What can we expect?** Puppey is among of the
+**What can we expect?** Just some real solid Dotes.
+You know, a real focus on the fundamentals.
+The guys are gonna give it their all.
+Show some real hustle out there.

+But not win.

-**How to sound smart talking about VG** "Did you know that Puppey has competed in every single TI?
-Yeah competed."
+**How to sound smart talking about VG** "I saw LaNm in the bathroom.
+It's true."

-**What would success look like?** On home soil, with so much financial and political capital invested in the tournament, the team has to make the knockout round.
+**What would success look like?** Fenrir and LaNm doing well enough that they don't "retire" after TI8.

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="/blog/img/ti8teams/newbeebanner.png" alt="Banner"></p>